vuetifyjs/vuetify/packages/docs/src/pages/en/components/avatars.md

 # Avatars

-"The `v-avatar` component is typically used to display circular user profile pictures.
+The `v-avatar` component is typically used to display circular user profile pictures.
 This component will allow you to dynamically size and add a border radius of responsive images, icons, and text.
 A **tile** variation is available for displaying an avatar without border radius.

 <entry-ad />